The Vermont Statutes Online

 In addition to powers otherwise conferred by law, the Select Board members shall also have the power to:

-(2) create departments not now existing for the performance of municipal services;
+(3) create, consolidate, or dissolve departments as necessary or relevant for the performance of municipal services;

-(3) create commissions and committees not now existing and appoint the members thereof;
+(4) create, consolidate, or dissolve commissions and committees as necessary or relevant and appoint the members thereof;

-(6) discharge all duties heretofore devolving on the Town Agent by general law and hire attorneys on behalf of the Town;
+(7) discharge all duties heretofore devolving on the Town Agent by general law and hire attorneys on behalf of the Town; and

-(7) establish an adequate number of polling places within the Town as required for the convenience of the Town voters and without regard to election district boundaries, to the end that election expenses may be lessened and confusion among the voters as to the proper place for them to vote may be avoided; however, one such polling place shall be in North Bennington and the central polling place shall be within the boundaries of the former Village of Bennington.
+(8) establish an adequate number of polling places within the Town as required for the convenience of the Town voters and without regard to election district boundaries, to the end that election expenses may be lessened and confusion among the voters as to the proper place for them to vote may be avoided; however, one such polling place shall be in North Bennington and the central polling place shall be within the boundaries of the former Village of Bennington.
+(Amended 2019, No. M-8, § 1, eff.
+June 10, 2019.)

 § 103-304.
 Organization of Select Board